Autumn-Martin/node_sandbox/README.md

 # JavaScript Outside of the Browser
 Module 4 | 2019.11.19
 First exposure to Node.js & JavaScript outside of the browser!
+The following is from [Turing's lesson on JavaScript Outside of the Browser](http://backend.turing.io/module4/lessons/javascript_without_a_browser).

 ## Node.js:
 an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.